 What Causes Headaches?

 In many cases, it is unclear exactly what causes headaches.
-However, scientists believe that the widening and narrowing of blood vessels play a role, especially in migraines and cluster headaches.
-Certain areas of the brain, including the hypothalamus, are also likely to be involved.
+However, scientists believe that the widening and narrowing of blood vessels play a role in certain kinds of headaches, especially in migraines and cluster headaches.
+Certain areas of the brain, including the hypothalamus, may also be involved in certain types of headaches.

 Some people find that certain foods, smells, or other environmental changes can trigger headaches.
 For women, monthly hormonal changes may also be a factor.

 There are many different headache treatments, and the most appropriate one depends on the type and severity of the symptoms as well as the suspected cause.

 For mild, everyday headaches, over-the-counter remedies could be enough to offer some relief.
 However, for more severe or recurring headaches, preventative treatment may be necessary.
 This could include medication like beta-blockers, some antidepressants, or anti-seizure medications.

 However, many of these medications can cause side effects, especially with regular use.
 Therefore, many people are turning to natural remedies such as cannabis.

 Humans have used cannabis to relieve headaches for thousands of years.
 Ancient Assyrian manuscripts state that it can “bind the temples.”
 Meanwhile, ancient Ayurvedic texts recommend it for “diseases of the head.”

 Reports of using cannabis for headaches have continued throughout history, including Greek, Persian, and Arabic documents.
 Western doctors also promoted its use, including Dr. John Russel Reynolds, Queen Victoria’s physician.